dv8edroute/fiscal445/README.md

 ## Description

 This script was developed to simplify the determination of reporting dates when using a 445 financial calendar.
-Many companies use the 445 calendar for financial reporting and it is difficult when setting up reports for YTD, MTD, by quater runs while only relying on a standard calendar.
+Many companies use the 445 calendar for financial reporting and it is difficult when setting up reports for YTD, MTD, by quarter runs while only relying on a standard calendar.
 This module simplifies this by allowing you to set your own  start of the year date and weekending day.

 ## Prerequisites
 Built and tested using